frouo/lembot-public-website/blog/[22-01-20] bulk-export-your-lemlist-campaigns.md

 ---
 head:
-  title: "Bulk export your lemlist campaigns - Lembot Blog"
+  title: "Bulk export your lemlist reports - Lembot Blog"
-  description: "Discover how to export several campaigns into the same gsheet, one below the other, with automatic and smart columns matching."
+  description: "Discover how to export several campaign reports into one sheet.
+All your reports, one below the other with automatic and smart columns matching."
 card:
-  title: "Bulk export your lemlist campaigns"
+  title: "Bulk export your lemlist reports"
-  description: "Discover how to export several campaigns into the same gsheet, one below the other, with automatic and smart columns matching."
+  description: "Discover how to export several campaign reports into one sheet.
+All your reports, one below the other with automatic and smart columns matching."
 coverUrl: "https://images.unsplash.com/photo-1550432163-9cb326104944"
 emoji: "🎓"
 date: "2022-01-20"